On towers of Isogeny graphs with full level structure

-The following result allows us to determine if a graph covering arising from a voltage assignment is Galois.
+The following result allows us to determine whether a graph covering arising from a voltage assignment is Galois.

 \begin{proposition} Let $X$ be a directed graph, $G$ a finite group equipped with a $G$-valued voltage assignment $\alpha$ on $X$.
-Let $Y$ denote the derived graph $X(G,\alpha)$. \item[i)]If $X$ is connected, then the natural action of $G$ on $Y$ permutes transitively the connected components of $Y$. \item[ii)]If $Y$ is connected, then $Y/X$ is a Galois cover.
-Furthermore, its Galois group is isomorphic to $G$. \end{proposition} \begin{proof} This follows from \cite[Theorem~2.10]{gonet22} and \cite[\S2.3]{gonet-thesis}, combined with the identification of deck transformations of coverings of directed graphs and undirected graphs given by Lemma~\ref{lem:decks}. \end{proof}
+Let $Y$ denote the derived graph $X(G,\alpha)$. \item[i)]If $X$ is connected, then the natural action of $G$ on $Y$ permutes transitively the connected components of $Y$. \item[ii)]If $Y$ is connected, then $Y/X$ is a Galois covering.
+Furthermore, its Galois group is isomorphic to $G$. \end{proposition} \begin{proof} This follows from \cite[Theorem~2.10]{gonet22} and \cite[\S2.3]{gonet-thesis}. \end{proof}

-\begin{corollary} Let $X$, $Y$ and $G$ be as in Proposition~\ref{prop:voltage}i).
+\begin{corollary} Let $X$, $Y$ and $G$ be as in Proposition~\ref{prop:voltage}.
 Let $d$ be the number of connected components of $Y$.
 If $d!>|G|$, then $Y/X$ is not Galois. \end{corollary} \begin{proof} Let $Y_1$ and $Y_2$ be two connected components of $Y$.
 Proposition~\ref{prop:voltage}i) tells us that there exists $g\in G$ such that

 induces an isomorphism of graphs from $Y_1$ to $Y_2$.
 Thus, any permutation of the connected components of $Y$ gives rise to an element of $\Deck(Y/X)$.
-Since there are $d!$ such permutations and the degree of the covering is $|G|$, the covering cannot be Galois if $d!>|G|$. \end{proof}
+Since there are $d!$ such permutations and the degree of the covering is $|G|$, the covering is not Galois if $d!>|G|$. \end{proof}

-\begin{remark} Assume that $G$ is finite.
-In the course of the paper we will frequently study the number of connected components of $X(G,\alpha)$.
+\begin{remark} Let $G$ be a finite group.
+In the course of this article, we frequently study the number of connected components of $X(G,\alpha)$.
 To do so, it suffices to fix a vertex $v\in V(X)$ and study the set Let $d_v$ be the cardinality of this set.
 As explained in the proof of Corollary~\ref{cor:not-Galois}, all connected components of $X(G,\alpha)$ are isomorphic to each other.
 Therefore, the number of connected components of $X(G,\alpha)$ is given by $\frac{\vert G\vert }{d_v}$. \end{remark}